pcyin/tranX/README.md

 ```
 . scripts/django/train.sh  # start training on Django dataset
 ```
-which should give you 73.9% accuracy on testing set.
+Using the provided conda environment, it achieves 73.9% test accuracy on a ubuntu 16.04 machine with GTX1080 GPU.

 ## FAQs